rb-sl/progetto_reti_logiche_2019-2020/README.md

-# Prova finale di Algoritmi e strutture dati
+# Prova finale di Reti Logiche
 ## Politecnico di Milano
 ### A.A.
 2019/2020